An epicurean adventure to: Sri Lanka

 - Next, add the ground coriander, turmeric, crushed cardamom, tomato paste and sugar.
 Stir through for 30 seconds.1 teaspoon ground coriander, 1 teaspoon turmeric, 6 cardamom pods, 2 tablespoons tomato paste, 3 tablespoons sugar

-- Add the creamy coconut milk and water.
+- Add the coconut milk and water.
 Combine with the spices.400 millilitres full-cream coconut milk, 200 millilitres water

 - Add the beef and salt, stir and bring to a gentle simmer.1 teaspoon salt